paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 #### Termination of Advisory Councils
 Advisory councils established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a council established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by Congress, its duration is otherwise provided by law.
 See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

-#### Proposal by Federal National Mortgage Association Respecting Mortgage-Backed Securities Program; Approval, Etc.
+#### Proposal by Federal National Mortgage Association Respecting Mortgage-Backed Securities Program; Approval, etc.
 Pub.
 L. 96–399, title III, § 330, Oct.
 8, 1980, 94 Stat.
 1652, provided that: “If the Federal National Mortgage Association submits to the Secretary of Housing and Urban Development or the Secretary of the Treasury, after the date of enactment of this section [Oct.
 8, 1980], a proposal with respect to undertaking a mortgage-backed securities program, the Secretary of Housing and Urban Development or the Secretary of the Treasury, as the case may be, shall, within 90 days after submission of such proposal, approve the proposal or transmit to the Congress a report explaining why the proposal has not been approved.”

 #### Transfer of Functions